May Events in Norfolk

 Norwich Vegan Parkfest

-The Vegan Parkfest returns to Chapelfield Gardens in Norwich after its hugely successful debut in 2022.
+The Vegan Parkfest returns to Chapelfield Gardens in Norwich after a few years of hugely successful events.
 You can expect a huge variety of vegan street food vendors, artisan bakers, craft brewers, ethical jewellers, sustainable chandlers, local artists, zero-waste champions, environmental charities and much more.

 There is no entry charge and well behaved dogs are allowed at the event.